CPA vs EA vs CMA: Which Accounting Credential for Which Job (2026)

 Stacking Credentials

 EA + CPA: Common in tax practices.
-EA can be earned first (faster) while working toward CPA's education requirements.
-Once both are held, the EA license becomes redundant for federal tax representation but stays useful for tax-credentialing signaling.
+You can earn the EA first (faster) while working toward CPA's education requirements.
+Once you hold both, the EA license becomes redundant for federal tax representation but stays useful for tax-credentialing signaling.

 CPA + CMA: Reasonably common for corporate finance professionals who want to signal both public-accounting depth and management-accounting depth.
 The CPA-CMA combination is well-regarded for controllership and CFO tracks.